A drive thru the Gobi. Often thru a green landscape, in rainy weather. The desert reminds us of a golf course. Then northwards to Central Mongolia.

 Arriving at the entrance of Yolyn Am, for the 1st time in Mongolia we’ve the impression we’re not the only 1s having this idea.
 There’s practically no public transport outside the “big” roads connecting the district capitals and driving a rented car seems to be forbidden to foreigners.
 So all tourists are on a well organised tour – even the backpackies.

 A nice walk to the gorge which is famous for having some ice at its narrowest point until July – this in the Gobi with temperatures around 40° (not Fahrenheit).

 After cooling down at the ice of Yolyn Am we move on to the narrowest gorge a car may pass: Dugany Am.
 So narrow you’ll have to shrink your car or cut it into 2 pieces.
 On the way to this dangerous place we discover a car with strange number plates.
 Yellow 1s – from Australia.
 The guys were also passing through China.

 Then we move on to the narrowest place a car ever passed.
 First a steep way up to a small pass.
 For some tourist buses not easy to drive.
-Maybe they should stop restricting their client’s diet to Bigmacs.

 On thru a small valley.
-The road of course nicely corrugated – a test for all bolts keeping Prado in its shape.
+The road of course nicely corrugated – a test for all bolts keeping Prado in shape.